 To many people, the bare thought that their receiver — a person whom they might not personally know — learns something new or just enjoys the read, is a work motivation strong enough.
 But is it strong enough for you?

 If not, perhaps you need to create a deeper feeling of personal gain from writing, going beyond educating your reader.
 Perhaps, you need to also educate yourself in the process.

 One extremely helpful yet rarely mentioned principle is the 50% Rule.
 Namely, if you choose the topic for your writing so that you can create 50% of the content using the knowledge and resources that you already have, and you need to learn another 50% in the process, curiosity and willingness to learn will prompt you to write the piece.
-You will have the additional benefit from writing.
+You will have the additional benefit from writing useful for your personal development.
 You will entertain yourself and learn something new in the process — regardless of who your readers might be and what they will gain.

 Why 50% rather than 90% or 10%?
 Well, if you only write a summary of what you already know, then you won’t experience this motivating joy of exploration.
 On the other hand, if you attempt to write on a topic you have absolutely no knowledge about, you won’t have any message to convey and there will be no central thought in your piece.
 In such a setting, you might easily get lost or discouraged.